Football Manager 2023 Pep Guardiola’s Barcelona Tiki-Taka Extreme Possession Tactic 2-3-2-3 / 2-1-4-3

 If you encounter lots of blocked shots remove ‘Work ball into box (if it’s ticked), select a bit wider attacking width and increase the tempo a bit.
 You can also change the fluidity by adding more attacking duties (e.g. the wingbacks and inside forwards).

 An asymmetric 2-3-2-3 system can be achieved by changing the right complete wingback from support to attack duty.
 This will replicate how Barcelona build-up play with more movements on the right side than the left.
 Most notably is the forward runs from the attacking complete wingback into the space providing passing alternatives for Xavi, Messi, and Iniesta to switch the ball to.
 This is allowed as the right ‘Inside Forward’ will sit narrower running diagonally into the centre as the ‘False Nine’ drops deep.
 The ‘Advanced playmaker’ will provide cover for the CWB forward runs as he will Hold Position.
-He will also look to make play unpredictable by swapping between retaining possession and play through balls from zone 14 – normally to the false nine or into space for the inside forward support to run onto.
+In these situations, you might want to change the AP-S to DLP-S as he will stay a bit lower and give room for the IF who moves inside when CWB-A runs forward.
+The AP will also look to make play unpredictable by swapping between retaining possession and play through balls from zone 14 – normally to the false nine or into space for the inside forward support to run onto.

 Some would argue that the wingback in support duty will give the deep-lying playmaker and the defenders an additional passing option when building out from the back, I have simply wanted a lower mentality to provide cover for the attacking runs of the left IF and the advanced playmaker attack (left).
 The wingback support will not only look to counter the advanced position of the opposite winger (in attack duty) but it will stretch play vertically dragging the opposite player of the MCL to move out of position when the left wingback has the ball.
 It also gives more passing alternatives for the left inside forward by creating a better triangle.